Meresankh II: Tomb and burial

 Meresankh II was buried in a double mastaba G 7410–7420 with her first husband Horbaef.
-The tomb was excavated by George Andrew Reisner.
+The tomb was excavated by George Reisner.
 Meresankh was buried in a shaft (G 7410B) with two rooms.
 Horbaef was buried in shaft G 7420A.

 Meresankh's sarcophagus was found and removed during the 1927 excavations and is now in the Museum of Fine Arts, Boston.
 The sarcophagus is made of red granite and is inscribed on all four sides.
 The photograph provided by the BMFA shows a rectangular sarcophagus.
 The side shown is decorated with a facade of a palace.
 In the center the doors to the palace are shown.
 To the left of the palace facade is the inscription "King's Daughter of his body, Meresankh" (zȝt nsw n ẖt=f mr.s ˤnḫ) on the right there is an inscription identifying the lady as [...]
 "Horus, King's Wife Meresankh".
 The sarcophagus of Meresankh is decorated with an Anubis-jackal on the lid and offering-lists on ends.